Kirk Herbstreit: Playing career and subsequent activities in Ohio

 Herbstreit graduated from Centerville High School in Centerville, Ohio, a suburb of Dayton.
 As a quarterback for the Elks, he was the Ohio Gatorade Player of the Year as a senior.
 He also was a standout basketball and baseball player.

 Herbstreit was the first player to commit to the Ohio State Buckeyes after the hiring of John Cooper as head coach in 1988.
 Herbstreit was a four-year letterman as a quarterback at Ohio State University from 1989 to 1993.
 After waiting his turn behind Greg Frey and Kent Graham, Herbstreit finally led the team as a senior in 1992.
 That year, he was a co-captain (along with linebacker Steve Tovar) and voted team MVP.
 Herbstreit passed for 1,904 yards that season, including four 200-plus-yard games, before losing to the Georgia Bulldogs in the Florida Citrus Bowl.
-Herbstreit set the Ohio State record for pass completions (28) in the rivalry game against Michigan, throwing for 271 yards in a 13–13 tie in 1992.
+Herbstreit set the Ohio State record for pass completions (28) in the rivalry game against the Michigan Wolverines, throwing for 271 yards in a 13–13 tie in 1992.
 The record stood until 2006, when it was broken by Heisman Trophy winner Troy Smith.
 Herbstreit graduated from Ohio State in 1993 with a degree in business administration.

 Herbstreit's father, Jim Herbstreit, was a co-captain (along with offensive tackle Jim Tyrer) of the 1960 Ohio State team, and later an assistant coach at Ohio State under Woody Hayes.
 When Herbstreit was named co-captain in 1992, the two became only the second father-and-son duo to have each been Ohio State captains.
 (James and Jeff Davidson were the first in 1989; Pepper and Dionte Johnson became the third in 2007.)

 He also is known for a 2009 case in which he sued the IRS for changing an implied policy of allowing deductions for house donations to the fire department for training purposes.

 Herbstreit is actively involved in multiple charities including the Buckeye Cruise for Cancer and The Make A Wish Foundation Ultimate Sports Auction.

 He has lent his name to the Kirk Herbstreit National Kickoff Classic in Columbus, Ohio, and Arlington, Texas.
 According to the website, the Kickoff Classic "pits high school teams from the states of Ohio and Texas against prep football powerhouses from across the nation" over the Labor Day weekend.
 The games in Ohio are usually held at Ohio Stadium, while the games in Texas are held at AT&T Stadium.